Soft Ginger Molasses Cookies (Old Fashioned Crinkle Recipe)

 Ooooh I love these buttery old fashioned ginger molasses cookies.
-You can also add a lovely, and not too sweet frosting.
+You can also add a lovely and not-too-sweet frosting.
 I know you will enjoy them too!

 I have been ginger cookie obsessed this season!
 This is a late-breaking life situation.
 I didn’t grow up with ginger cookies of any kind but was inspired by a store-bought variety in recent years.